-The Group has commenced an assessment of the impact of these new standards and amendments to existing standards, but is not yet in a position to state whether they would have a significant impact on its results of operations and financial position.
+The Group has commenced an assessment of the impact of these new standards and amendments to existing standards.
+Except as discussed below, the Group is not yet in a position to state whether they would have a significant impact on its results of operations and financial position.